Czech cuisine: Sweets

-In most cases, sweet food is not consumed as dessert, but rather as a separate occasion, for example together with afternoon coffee.
-Czech coffeehouses are known for their strong coffee, sweet pastries and famous patrons who have included Franz Kafka, Antonín Dvořák, Václav Havel and Albert Einstein.
-Served warm or cold, strudel (optionally topped with ice cream, whipped cream or powdered sugar), is served at almost every coffee shop, apple being the most common variety.
+In most cases, sweet food is not consumed as dessert, but rather as a separate occasion such as for afternoon coffee.
 Sweets filled with fruit, poppy seed and quark are prevalent and come in diverse forms including cakes, koláče (pies), tarts, fritters, and dumplings (ovocné knedlíky).
 The tradition of making pies has been preserved in American Czech communities who have settled in the Midwestern United States and Texas.
 They are laborious to make and usually prepared for special celebrations, births, funerals and they also have a role in Czech wedding traditions where they are distributed to friends and family in place of wedding invitations.
 The most common fillings are poppy seed, apricots (meruňkové knedlíky) and prunes.

 Dough prepared for dumplings may include potatoes, and while the combination of fruits, jams and cheeses varies among households, plums (švestkové knedlíky), apricots or strawberries (jahodové knedlíky) are common.
 The finished dumplings are boiled and often garnished with butter, poppy seeds or grated cheese, and a sweetener (traditionally dried and powdered pears, but sugar is used in modern adaptations).
 Also filled with fruit or jam (and sometimes garnished with poppy seeds) are the Czech crepes called palačinky.
 Traditional Czech sponge cake (bublanina), served most often for breakfast, is made with cream, eggs and sugar and seasonal fruits, especially whole cherries.